 - Evacuate the room.
 Be sure the room is secured, preferably with a person as a sentry, while obtaining SDS information and while the spill clean up is performed.

 - Consult SDS for clean up information and appropriate choice of personal protective equipment.

 - The spill absorbent for most acids (not hydrofluoric), bases, organic compounds, oils and aqueous liquids is next to the eyewash/safety showers in all labs.

-- Specialized absorbents for concentrated acids, corrosives and organic compounds are available in:
+- Specialized absorbents for concentrated acids, corrosives and organic compounds are

 - Dow 516 (autoclave/prep room)